 Monica Blom Johansson

-Senior lecturer/Associate Professor at Department of Neuroscience, Blom Johansson: Speech-Language Pathology
+Senior Lecturer/Associate Professor at Department of Public Health and Caring Sciences, Speech-Language Pathology

 Academic merits: PhD

 My research focuses on ”living with aphasia”, in particular the situation of the significant others and what could be done to support them.
 Further, I am interested in how communicative strategies could be practiced in order to facilitate conversations with a person with aphasia, and if such training could increase the well-being of both the person with aphasia and the significant other.
 This work demands valid and reliable measures, which is another area of interest.

 I have previously been working as a speech-language pathologist with persons with aphasia at geriatric as well as rehabilitation medicine wards.
 I defended my doctoral thesis “Aphasia and communication in everyday life” (see below) in 2012.
 I am head of the Speech-Language Pathology Program at the Department of Public Health and Caring Sciences.